Ingemark/escalation-system/README.md

 Notification template for specific context and delivery service.
 E.g. subject and body for email delivery.

+###Scheduled escalations
+New escalations with due time and status ('scheduled', 'canceled' or 'delivered').

+###Subscriptions
+User subscription for escalation level via delivery address.

 ###User
 User that can log in to administration interface or create new escalations.